Speakceo/Speakceolatest/README.md

-# 🚀 SpeakCEO - Entrepreneurship Education Platform
+# 🚀 Orbit Student - Entrepreneurship Education Platform

-Transform your child into a confident leader with SpeakCEO's comprehensive 180-Day Young CEO Program.
+Transform your child into a confident leader with Orbit's comprehensive 180-Day Young CEO Program.

 ## ✨ Features